Sign up to our newsletter

 Building Assessment Certificates (BAC)

-- Safety cases must have been completed by April.
-If they were not ready, boards must have an action plan in place to meet the requirements.
+- Safety cases should have been drafted before April 2024.
+If your reports are still not drafted, at the very least there should be an action plan in place to meet the requirements.

-- Board members must familiarise themselves with the new obligations and challenge executives to ensure they are met.
+- Board members must familiarise themselves with the new obligations and challenge executives to ensure they are being met.
 Remember the HSE mantra: Plan, do, check, act.
+Leaders and Boards should receive regular assurance reporting that provides an accurate compliance picture.

 - Focus on managing risks.
 If a risk cannot be eradicated, mitigations should be put in place to reduce the risk.